 Sensor: Medium format | Megapixels: 64MP | Lens mount: Leica S | LCD: 3", 921,600 dots | Viewfinder: Pentaprism type with illuminated LCD bar | Max continuous shooting speed: 3fps | Max video resolution: 4K at 24fps | User level: Professional

 We tried the Leica S3 as far back as Photokina 2018 and thought it was wonderful... but you still can't buy one yet.
-Leica says it's now due to arrive in the second half of 2019.
+Leica now hints it may not arrive until early 2020.
 It's essentially the size of a conventional DSLR, but this latest iteration boasts a 64MP sensor measuring 30x45mm, bettering the Fuji 50S and 50R in terms of headline resolution, if not the GFX 100.
 The Leica S3 will offer 4K cinema-quality video capture with stereo sound via built-in microphone or optional accessory mic, a maximum ISO sensitivity of ISO 50,000, a Live View mode with 60fps refresh rate.
 We've got this at number 5 in our list because it's such a beautiful thing, but its price means that its appeal will be limited to high-end pros and very well off Leica enthusiasts.

 6. Pentax 645Z

 It's like a supersized Pentax K DSLR, and affordable too